 There are opportunities for interested undergraduates to work in my laboratory as research assistants.
 I'm most interested in students who can work over the summer as well as during the academic year, and in students who are considering a career in some aspect of the environmental sciences.

-I can also sponsor students interested in doing independent research/senior thesis projects.
+I can sponsor students interested in doing independent research/senior thesis projects.
 Research/thesis projects must be relevant to ongoing work in my lab (I can suggest ideas).
 Undergraduate students interested in doing a research project should discuss possible projects with me in the spring.
 Most projects will require spending a summer doing field research.
 Funding may be available from the University or from my grants to support summer research.